KingCosmic/tinyquotes/README.md

 **UPDATES**
 ==========
++ Added feature letting you see all your favourite quotes, the only thing you have to do is put #fav at the end of the URL and enjoy:) Also included option that redirects to the quote if you click the author on #fav mode.
-+ UnLove a quote will not be added because I think if you like a quote you will like it for a long time and it is unnecessary to put an option you won't use it.
++ UnLove a quote will not be added because I think if you like a quote you will like it for a long time and it is unnecessary to put an option you won't use.
 Also it can cause some trouble double clicking it and Love-unLove it.
 + Fixed major bug causing double quote change and added a new div showing the total quotes you loved.
 + Added new feature letting you share the URL of the quote, search for it on "Tiny Quote" button.
 + Fixed bugs and Added some tiny elements for the user :')